 Step 3.
 Purchase suitable RAM and intsall the new RAM to your Mac.

+Above are the most common problems for your MacBook Air or MacBook Pro running very slow and freezing.
 If you have other solutions, please share with us by leaving your comments.

 Thank you for providing feedback!